 Postpartum Cesarean Bag

-Once the baby is out, your recovery will be different from people who used the vaginal exit area.
-The good news is that babies have lots of ways to come out — and your postpartum nurses are prepared to help you with either way!
+Once the baby is out, your recovery will be different from a new mom who had a vaginal birth.
+The good news is that babies have lots of ways to come out, not all vaginal delivery’s are the same — and your postpartum nurses are prepared to help you either way!

 Here are 4 Things I’d add in addition to a regular post-baby bag